prbarretto/wdi_7_js_hw_interest_calculator/README.md

 # Javascript Day 1 Homework

-Write a basic interest calculator for loans.
+Write a simple interest calculator for loans (except Bryce, who will write compound).
 Ask the user for the total amount borrowed, interest rate and number of years.

 Also, write a simple 'game' that makes a user guess a number between 1 and 10.
 If they are incorrect, output if they are high or low.
 If they are correct, output that they are correct and end the game.